 Outdoor Security.
 Are there hidden areas around the facility that might invite crime?
 Is the property adequately well-lit at night?
 Are high definition “smart” cameras installed as well as “zero-light” camera systems?
 Smart cameras are triggered by movement.
 Zero-light cameras can take crystal clear images day or night.

 Access control.
 How easy is it for staffers as well as vendors to enter the building, day or night?
 What protective measures are in place and how often are these measures updated?
 Larger commercial facilities in major cities often have several access control measures in place.
 However, facilities in less populated suburban areas may have very few.
 Remember what we said earlier, “anything that can happen just about anywhere can happen in your building.”

 Cyber Security.
 The migration to remote work was born of necessity.
 But it happened so quickly that many IT professionals did not have time to implement data security programs that would allow staffers and their employers to work together safely and securely from home.
 Cyber security, always an issue, is even more of a concern today.
-Steps must be taken to ensure remote workers can interface freely and securely with corporate databases and information sources.
+Steps like mobile application testing must be taken to ensure remote workers can interface freely and securely with corporate databases and information sources.